eqlabs/polkadot-light-client-spec/src/stages.md

 # Implementation stages

-These are the defined milestones, in order of implmentation:
+These are the defined milestones, in order of implementation:

 1. Native light client console application with minimal JSON RPC functionality
     1. Add support of Conan package manager to [scale-code-cpp](https://github.com/soramitsu/scale-codec-cpp)